WordPress/openverse/documentation/meta/monitoring/cloudwatch_logs/index.md

   logs for statistical data?

 The primary use case for the information in this document is incident investigation.
+The audience of this document is Openverse core maintainers and as such necessarily assumes access to the Openverse AWS Console and other core infrastructure.
 As of writing, **Openverse does not rely on Logs Insights for metric generation**.
 Work is planned to leverage Prometheus, Grafana, and other tools for long term metrics monitoring[^monitoring-ip].

 [^monitoring-ip]:
     An
     [old implementation plan exists for this](/projects/proposals/monitoring/20220307-project_proposal.md)
     but was only half implemented.
-For now we will continue to leverage CloudWatch to the best of our ability.
+For now, we will continue to leverage CloudWatch to the best of our ability.

 ```{note}